av/unhype/README.md

 ![unhype](./docs/unhype.png)

 ---

-Browser extension to unhype/neutralise the content
+Browser extension to unhype/neutralise headers on the web.

 # Installation